With C.S. Lewis quotes, one expects some of the magic and wisdom typical in many of his books. These quotes don’t disappoint.

 Authority exercised with humility, and obedience accepted with delight are the very lines along which our spirits live.

-All virtues are less formidable to us once the man is aware that he has them, but this is specially true of humility.
+All virtues are less formidable to us once the man is aware that he has them, but this is especially true of humility.

 Humility is not thinking less of yourself, it’s thinking of yourself less.